 New York’s rooftop bars are one of our personal highlights.
 Think about it – what could possibly be better than enjoying stunning views of the city while slurping delicious cocktails?
-New York’s beautiful views never cease to amaze us!
-For that reason, we created the ultimate Rooftop Bar Guide, so you can go out and explore the best rooftop bars in New York’s neighborhoods.
+For that reason, we created the ultimate Rooftop Bar Guide for you to go out and explore the best rooftop bars in New York’s neighborhoods.
 Cheers!

-❗Don’t forget: The minimum age for admission is 21.
-Typically, you will be asked to show your ID upon entering the bar.
+Don’t forget: The minimum age for admission is 21.
+Typically, you will be asked to present your ID upon entering the bar.

 New York is home to hundreds of rooftop bars, so it’s not easy to find the best of the best, especially if your time in this beautiful city is limited.
 If you do have the time, we definitely recommend strolling around your favorite neighborhoods to explore on your own.
 However, we wanted to save you some precious time, so we explored New York’s rooftop bars for you!
 What we found?
 34 amazing rooftop bars with breathtaking views of the city that are totally worth a visit… and a drink!